 Once you receive your official acceptance letter in the mail, please apply for your visa as soon as possible.
 The approval process takes a minimum of four-six weeks.
 Summer is also the time when Swedish immigration staff go on holidays while many international students are applying for permits, so the process has been known to take considerably longer.

 One tip for applying: some previous students have been able to receive 12-month permits simply by requesting extra time for travel or extended studies in Sweden.
 If your permit is valid for more than 365 days, you can apply for a Swedish personal number on arrival which provides many benefits including basic health coverage, access to open bank accounts, etc. We strongly encourage you to apply for a 12-month visa.

 Questions for current/past students?

-A small number of volunteers from the previous year will help answer queries you might have about getting to Karlskrona, finding accommodation and living and studying in Sweden.
+A small number of volunteers from the previous year will help answer questions you might have about getting to Karlskrona, finding accommodation and living and studying in Sweden.
 They represent a number of nationalities and may be able to help you with specific questions.
-Before contacting them, please read the Arrival Guide and check this page to see if you find answers to your questions here.
-Their contact information can be found in the Arrival Guide, (which will be updated in the late spring with their names & contact info).
+You can reach them via the MSLS 2019 Facebook page, but before contacting them, please read the Arrival Guide and check this page to see if you find answers to your questions here.

 Scholarships and Funding